Outerbeast/anti_rush/README.md

 # Getting Started:

-To install Download the package and extract into maps
+To install download the package from the "Releases" section on the right and extract into maps

 Registering the entity
 - Create a blank .as file, name it my_map.as